NEET/JEE Coaching Scholarship

 Answer:

-The answer is the option (iv).
+The answer is option (iv).
 Interstitial compounds are not chemically very active.
 Instead, they are inert in nature.

 Question:15